jenkinsci/jira-trigger-plugin/README.md

 6. Do **not** check *Exclude body* as this plugin requires the JSON to operate
 7. Save!

-To troubleshoot:

-1. Enable Jenkins logging at FINE level for troubleshooting: `com.ceilfors.jenkins.plugins.jiratrigger.webhook`
-2. You should see "Received Webhook callback ..." log messages when Jenkins is receiving webhook events

 ### Jenkins global configuration (One time)

 This configuration is crucial, especially for *JQL filter* usage.